Nursing Burns Calories- Does Using a Breast Pump Have the Same Effect?

 Breastfeeding offers a precious skin to skin connection with your baby that is irreplaceable.
 Also, when a baby breast feeds, the breast milk sprays into the baby’s oropharynx, helping to clear out the mucus and reduce risk of infection of the upper respiratory tract.

 Stay comfortable while you're breastfeeding in Leading Lady's wide selection of nursing bras.
-We have styles for everyone, including smooth t-shirt nursing bras, supportive sports nursing bras, stretchy cotton everyday nursing bras, and cozy sleep nursing bras.
+We have styles for everyone, including smooth t-shirt nursing bras, supportive sports nursing bras, stretchy everyday nursing bras, and cozy sleep nursing bras.

 If you are pumping because you are having latching issues, you may want to contact a local lactation consultant or La Leche League leader for breastfeeding help.
 There are many out there eager to help you!